clef2018-factchecking/clef2018-factchecking/README.md

 >11	0.4115 <br/>
 > ...

+Your result file *MUST contain scores for all lines* from the respective input file.
+Otherwise the scorer will not score this result file.

 ### Task 2:

 For this subtask, participants should estimate the credibility of the fact-checked claims.
 The results file contains one tab-separeted line per instance with: